intellio/io-graph/readme.md

    ^.*(pattern=).*\n?
 5. remove Dict[str, Any] or dict[str, Any] from all models where it is part of a union e.g SomeModel | Dict[str, Any] | None the reason for this is that msgspec doesn't allow it. more info https://jcristharif.com/msgspec/supported-types.html#union-optional
+6. Change field_odata_type: str to Optional by replacing it with field_odata_type: str | None = None
 ## Build package
 run this command to create the python package:
 ```